Leadwerks/Documentation/entityproperties.md

 **Nav obstacle**: if set to true, the entity's collider will contribute to any navigation meshes that are built.

 **Gravity**: if set to true the entity will be affected by gravity.

+## Type=specific Properties

+Some entities have special properties that only appear for that type of object.

+### Camera Properties

+**Range**: camera near and far range.

+**Field of view**: camera FOV value, in degrees.

+**Clear color**: camera background color used if no skybox is set.

+### Light Properties

+**Range**: near and far light range.
+The near range is used for the camera when a shadow map is rendered.

+**Shadowmap size**: shadow map resolution the light uses, if it casts a shadow.

+**Falloff mode**: Light falloff mode, can be linear or inverse square, for a more abrupt falloff.

+**Cone angles**: for spotlights, this controls the cone angle at which the cone begins to fade in, and the cone angle at which it reaches maximum brightness.

+### Navigation Mesh Properties

+**Tiles**: number of navmesh tiles, in the X and Z directions.

+### Probe Properties

+**Fade lower**: distance over which the edge of each axis in the negative direction fades in, in centimeters.

+**Fade upper**: distance over which the edge of each axis in the positive direction fades in, in centimeters.

+### Sprite Properties

+**View mode**: sprite view mode, can be default or billboard.

+**Size**: sprite size.